paritytech/grandpa-bridge-gadget/docs/beefy.md

 1. Produce & broadcast vote for the current round.

 Both kinds of actors are expected to fully participate in the protocol ONLY IF they believe they are up-to-date with the rest of the network, i.e. they are fully synced.
+Before this happens, the node should stay completely passive with regards to the BEEFY protocol.

 See [Initial Sync](#3-initial-sync) section for details on how to sync BEEFY.